carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

     - `data-analyses-fig1.R` with `-` used consistently as a separator

 2. Human-readable
-- Name contains a brief description of content
+- Name contains a brief description of the content
 - Borrow from clean URL practices:
-  - "slug," i.e. the part of a URL that is human-readable
+  - "slug," i.e., the part of a URL that is human-readable
     - i.e. `data-analyses-fig1.R`

 3. Plays nice with default ordering